Street children: Turkey

-North America
+America

 United States

 The number of homeless children in the US grew from 1.2 million in 2007 to 1.6 million in 2010.
 The United States defines homelessness per the McKinney–Vento Homeless Assistance Act.
 The number of homeless children reached record highs in 2011, 2012, and 2013 at about three times their number in 1983.

 An "estimated two million [youth] run away from or are forced out of their homes each year" in the United States.
 The difference in these numbers can be attributed to the temporary nature of street children in the United States, unlike the more permanent state in developing countries.

 In the United States 83% of "street children" do not leave their state of origin.
 If they do leave their state of origin they are likely to end up in large cities, notably New York City, Los Angeles, Portland, and San Francisco.
 In the United States, street children are predominantly Caucasian, female, and 42% identify as lesbian, gay, bisexual, or transgender (LGBT).

 The United States government has been making efforts since the late 1970s to accommodate this section of the population.
 The Runaway and Homeless Youth Act of 1978 made funding available for shelters and funded the National Runaway Switchboard.
 Other efforts include the Child Abuse and Treatment Act of 1974, the National Child Abuse and Neglect Data System, and the Juvenile Justice and Delinquency Prevention Act.
-There has also been a decline of arrest rates in street youth, dropping in 30,000 arrests from 1998 to 2007.
+There has also been a decline in arrest rates in street youth, dropping in 30,000 arrests from 1998 to 2007.
 Instead, the authorities are referring homeless youth to state-run social service agencies.